rhollings/rhollings/README.md

 ### Hi there 👋

-I am a developer living and learning in France (I'm American).
-I am seeking an Internship as a Software Developer where I can have the opportunity to contribute to an innovative company while continuing to learn.
-Although I am currently not enrolled in univeristy, I have a passion for learning and challenging myself.
+I'm a developer living and learning in France (I'm American), seeking an internship as a Software Developer where I can have the opportunity to contribute to an innovative company while continuing to learn.
+Although I am currently not enrolled in univeristy, I do have a passion for learning and challenging myself.

 ## 🔥 Streak stats